pj4533/OpenPics/README.md

 - [ ] All image sources from old version (break out to list if necessary)
 - [ ] Favoriting (local storage)
 - [ ] Hi-rez downloading (**new**)
+- [ ] NYPL allows hi rez now, verify using it.

 ## Before Shipping
 * how does the data model transfer between versions?